RubixML/ML/docs/regressors/mlp-regressor.md

 # MLP Regressor
 A multilayer feed-forward neural network with a continuous output layer suitable for regression problems.
 The Multilayer Perceptron regressor is able to handle complex non-linear regression problems by forming higher-order representations of the input features using intermediate user-defined hidden layers.
 The MLP also has network snapshotting and progress monitoring to ensure that the model achieves the highest validation score per a given training time budget.

+!!! note
-> **Note:** If there are not enough training samples to build an internal validation set with the user-specified holdout ratio then progress monitoring will be disabled.
+    If there are not enough training samples to build an internal validation set with the user-specified holdout ratio then progress monitoring will be disabled.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Verbose](../verbose.md), [Persistable](../persistable.md)